 Recommended dosage of Yerba Mate

-When it comes to Yerba Mate and its recommended dosage, there are no reports to its proper daily uptake.
-Yet, scientists advise that drinking this herbal preparation should be moderate, since taking abnormally high doses may lead to the appearance of some types of cancer.
+When it comes to Yerba Mate and its recommended dosage, there is very limited information regarding its proper daily uptake.
+However, scientists advise that drinking this herbal preparation should be done in moderation, since taking abnormally high doses may have the potential to lead to the appearance of some types of cancer (at least that is the theory).
 Even though antioxidants prevent the cancer phenomenon, these chemicals promote oxidative action in the body when administered in higher concentrations, so it is recommended not to go overdrive with the use of this nootropic.
 It is better to consult your medical professional before you decide to use this natural nootropic for the first time.

-The proper dosage depends on one’s personal reasons for taking these supplements, as well as on several factors which should be considered.
+The proper dosage depends on one’s personal reasons for taking these supplements, as well as on several factors which should be considered, including how it is supplemented and any other supplements being taken in combination.
 If you take Yerba Mate as a tea, it is recommended to take only 1-3 cups per day.
 On the other hand, if you are taking it as a supplement, once per day of 500 mg is the recommended dosage.
 When taking other polyphenols and caffeine supplements and drinks, it is recommended to lower the dosage of Yerba Mate.
-Every manufacturer which sells this herbal preparation has the recommended usage on the package, so the following of such instructions is highly recommended.
+Every manufacturer that sells this herbal preparation has the recommended usage on the package, so the following of such instructions is highly recommended.

 Yerba Mate side effects

-Even though this herbal preparation is much better than coffee when it comes to side effects, it still has some issues which should be avoided when using this herb.
+Even though this herbal preparation is much better than coffee when it comes to side effects, it still has some issues which should be avoided when using this herb to prepare drinks.
 Some rare side effects may include stomach upset, vomiting, nausea, nervousness, insomnia, increased heart rate, headache, ringing in ears, and restlessness.
 If this supplement is consumed in higher doses, these side effects are more likely to occur, so in this case you should seek an advice from a medical professional.
+As always, stop use of any supplement when unpleasant side effects occur and seek the cousel of a medical professional.